phischdev/ClipTex/README.md

 # Get it to work:
 A previously installed latex environment is needed.<p>
-latex.exe is needed in PATH<p>
+latex.exe is needed in PATH<br>
 dvips.exe is needed in PATH

 You may have an installed convert.exe.
 And it may be the wrong one.
-If ClipTex returns an error regarding convert.exe try to remove convert.exe and install ImageMagick (don't uncheck 'add to Path'). http://www.imagemagick.org/download/binaries/ImageMagick-6.9.1-0-Q16-x64-dll.exe
+If ClipTex returns an error regarding convert.exe try to remove convert.exe and install ImageMagick (don't uncheck 'add to Path').<br>
+http://www.imagemagick.org/download/binaries/ImageMagick-6.9.1-0-Q16-x64-dll.exe

-Maybe ghostscript is also needed http://downloads.ghostscript.com/public/gs916w64.exe
+Maybe ghostscript is also needed<br>
+http://downloads.ghostscript.com/public/gs916w64.exe